IvoryDuke/HillVacuum/MANUAL.md

 <img src="images/entity.svg" alt="entity" height="48" width="48"/>

 ### INFO
-Brushes can be tied together into a group through the Anchor subtool.
-This establishes a owner-anchored relation between the brushes.
+Brushes can be tied together into a group through the `Right mouse`.
+This establishes a owner-attached relation between the brushes.
 An "owner" brush can have an unlimited amount of brushes tied to it.
-A brush that is anchored can have none.
+A brush that is attached can have none.

 ### Drag spawn subtool (Alt + directional key or cursor drag)
 <img src="images/entity_drag_spawn.svg" alt="entity_drag_spawn" height="48" width="48"/>